AngelKitty/IDA7.0/README.md

 Comment=Ida Pro 64bit
 ```

-Save this file as "ida.desktop" in ~/.local/share/applications/ida.desktop
+Save this file as "ida.desktop" at ~/.local/share/applications/ida.desktop

 #### Mac

-Download the [idafree70_mac.tgz](https://github.com/AngelKitty/IDA7.0/blob/master/idafree70_mac.tgz) and decompress, and then you run the following command to complete.
+Download the [idafree70_mac.tgz](https://github.com/AngelKitty/IDA7.0/blob/master/idafree70_mac.tgz) and decompress, and then you can just double-click the .app file to install IDA or run the following commands to complete installation.

 ```shell
 cd idafree-7.0-osx-installer.app/Contents/MacOS/